maximKaschitskiy/maximKaschitskiy/README.md

 # 👋 Hi, I'm Maxim Kaschitskiy!

 Finished Yandex-Practicum courses.
-Want to get into the IT-profession.
+Want to get into the IT-career.
 Looking for a job or internship.
 Worked as a video editor and motion designer in the past.